Whale Music (album)

 Whale Music is a 1992 studio album by Canadian rock band Rheostatics.
 It should not be confused with the soundtrack to the film Whale Music, which was also composed by the band and released in 1994.

 A performance from their concert tour to support this album was released in 2005 as The Whale Music Concert, 1992, a download-only album from Zunior Records.

 The album cover is part of a painting by guitarist Martin Tielli.

+Rheostatics' Dave Bidini says he wrote the track "Dope Fiends and Boozehounds" after hearing a Steve Howe guitar solo on a Yes album.
+Canadian television personality and radio host Jeff Marek has said the track is his favourite song of all-time.